 Chris Draft Tackles Lung Cancer at Mount Sinai

 Who decides they want to become a lung cancer advocate?
-"In most cases that doesn’t just happen – it’s personal," former NFL star Chris Draft began, while raising awareness about lung cancer at Mount Sinai.
-"Unfortunately, what was personal for me was that my wife Keasha was diagnosed with lung cancer.
-I was just finishing up playing in the NFL with the Washington Redskins, and I remember coming home to my wife challenging me to P90X and to run a 10K race with her.
+"In most cases that doesn’t just happen—it’s personal," says former National Football League star Chris Draft, who has made it his mission to raise awareness about lung cancer.
+"Unfortunately, what was personal for me was that my wife, Keasha, was diagnosed with lung cancer.
+I was just finishing up playing in the NFL with the Washington Redskins, and I remember coming home to my wife challenging me to an extreme workout and to run a 10K race with her.
 This was an amazing, fit woman with all types of energy.
 She was an incredible dancer and athlete, but in December of 2010, she started to have shortness of breath between workouts.
 So right before Christmas, she spoke to her primary care doctor and had a chest X-ray, which revealed a mass on her left lung."

 Never Smokers Like Keasha Can Get Lung Cancer

 "The most important fact we discovered was that anyone can get lung cancer.
-She was a never smoker.
+She was a ‘never smoker.’
 She was a healthy woman with a great relationship with her primary care doctor, but the diagnosis was at stage 4.
-With lung cancer, all of a sudden you become well versed in all these things you never want to know about – like a PET scan, radiation oncology, and medical oncology.
+With lung cancer, all of a sudden you become well versed in all these things you never want to know about—like a PET scan, radiation oncology, and medical oncology.
 My wife did a great job of fighting and finding a way to smile each day, but unfortunately, treatment doesn’t always work.
-My wife passed from lung cancer December of 2011, but not before we were able to be married and to launch Team Draft, a foundation dedicated to raising lung cancer awareness, increasing research funding, and shattering the misconception that it is a ‘smoker’s disease.’"
+My wife passed from lung cancer in December of 2011, but not before we were able to be married and to launch Team Draft, a foundation dedicated to raising lung cancer awareness, increasing research funding, and shattering the misconception that it is a ‘smoker’s disease.’"

 Launching Team Draft to Change the Face of Lung Cancer